 You could also use: #tt

-Above: This individual user is already taking advantage of the ‘transformationtuesday’ tag and marketing his Mustang to sell after a restoration.
+Pictured above, a individual user is already taking advantage of the ‘transformationtuesday’ tag and marketing his Mustang to sell after a restoration.
 However from a marking standpoint, any company that provides “Before & After” services could use this hashtag to promote their work.
 For example a web design company that redesigns old websites.

 Way back Wednesday

 From a business standpoint, the Way Back Wednesday tag can also be used to showcase how far your business has come from its humble beginnings, no matter what industry you’re in.
 Whether it be something specific like re-designing a website, a broader idea such as showing how you’ve improved your industry with new, innovative ideas, or something as simple as streamlining the efficiency of the way things are done around your office as opposed to the way things were done when you first started, utilize the #wbw to show your target audience just have far you’ve come!

 Above: For our client Dynasty Sound, we posted a ‘before’ image in our portfolio, next to an ‘after’ image of how we improved upon their website.
 By juxtaposing the images, we succeeded in showcasing what their website looked like ‘way back’ before we were able to amp it up and improve it.
 This exhibition also helped with promoting their site and our design jobs through hashtags such as #DynastySound #SoundMaskingHouston #BeforeandAfter #WebDesign and of course the #wbw #waybackwednesday hashtag!